InterestingBrainPoops/LetsDoThis/README.md

 WASD is the controls.
 ## Reccomendations
 My next reccomendation is to open up muliple localhost tabs, becuase of the way that I made the player view system, the player is locked to the center of the screen.

+## The development cycle
+I plan on pushing a new meaningful feature once a day at least.
+And unless the feature is a mega overhaul/refactor or something along those lines, then I would mention it in the previous commit or update the README.

 ## Credits
 I used external libraries, so here they are:
 [socket.io](https://socket.io),